percona/k8spxc-docs/docs/monitoring.md

 Follow the [instruction](containers-conf.md) on all details needed to create a Secret for environment variables and adding them to the Custom Resource.

+## Implement custom monitoring solution without PMM

+You can deploy your own monitoring solution instead of PMM, but since the Operator will know nothing about it, it will not gain the same level of deployment automation from the Operator side, and there will be no configuration via the Custom Resource.
+The apporach to this is to deploy your monitoring agent as a sidecar container in Percona XtraDB Cluster Pods.
+See [sidecar containers documentation](sidecar.md) for details.

+!!! note

+    You can use the [`monitor` system user](users.md#system-users) for monitoring purposes as PMM Client does.
+The Operator tracks the `monitor` user password update and restarts Percona XtraDB Cluster Pods in cases when PMM is enabled or when the user secret is in use within a sidecar container.